abigailhartless/ahartles-tswd-portfolio-templates/README.md

 - This repository: https://github.com/cmustudent/tswd-portfolio-templates/

 # Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
-You should probably hire me.

 # About me
-Hi!
-I really like data.
-And I like visualizations.
-So I guess you can say that I like data visualizations!
+Hi folks, my name is Abigail Hartless (she/her) and I'm a second-year masters of arts management student at Carnegie Mellon University's Heinz College.
+My background is in theatre and classical musical, but I fully switched into theatre about four years ago.
+I'm the managing director of our on-campus student theatre group, meaning I'm in charge of all things finance.

 # What I hope to learn
-All the things - obviously.
-Maybe I want to make a list of all the things.
-If so, I can do so in Markdown like this:

-1. List item #1
-2. List item #2
-3. List item #3

-or...

-- List item #1
-- List item #2
-- List item #3
+My background is in language and writing, and I have a bad habit of data dumping.
+I'm looking to learn new ways to communication financial information to arts folks without scaring them (arts people are often scared of finance).
+I'm also excited to create data visualizations to help my writing and communication projects.

 # Portfolio